Kea 2.7.5

 Unit Test Failures

-If unit tests are built when –enable-fuzzing is specified, note that tests which check or use the DHCP servers (i.e. the unit tests in src/bin/dhcp4, src/bin/dhcp6 and src/bin/kea-admin) will fail.
+If unit tests are built when –enable-fuzzing is specified and with the AFL compiler, note that tests which check or use the DHCP servers (i.e. the unit tests in src/bin/dhcp4, src/bin/dhcp6 and src/bin/kea-admin) will fail.
 With no AFL-related environment variables defined, a C++ exception will be thrown with the description "no fuzzing interface has been set".
 However, if the KEA_AFL_INTERFACE and KEA_AFL_ADDRESS variables are set to valid values, the tests will hang.

 Both these results are expected and should cause no concern.
 The exception is thrown by the fuzzing object constructor when it attempts to create the address structures for routing packets between AFL and Kea but discovers it does not have the necessary information.
 The hang is due to the fact that the AFL processing loop does a synchronous read from stdin, something not expected by the test.
 (Should random input be supplied on stdin, e.g. from the keyboard, the test will most likely fail as the input is unlikely to be that expected by the test.)